Pages

 Gout

-To obtain a definite diagnosis of gout, fluid must be removed from an affected joint and tested for the presence of uric acid.
-The reason for a joint fluid test rather than a blood test is two-fold.
-First, the uric acid level in the blood may be normal even when gout is present.
-Second, a high level of uric acid in the blood by itself does not necessarily signify the presence of gout.
+A definite diagnosis of gout requires fluid removal from an affected joint, which is then tested for the presence of uric acid.
+A joint fluid test is preferred over a blood test because the uric acid level in the blood may appear normal even when gout is present.
+Additionally, a high level of uric acid in the blood alone does not necessarily indicate the presence of gout.

-Medications and diet are often culprits of gout attacks.
-Certain substances in medications and food can increase levels of uric acid in the blood.
-Diuretics such as Lasix® and hydrochlorothiazide, which are used to treat high blood pressure and edema (fluid retention), can increase the risk of gout attacks.
-Aspirin also increases uric acid levels and can worsen attacks.
+Medications and diet can play a significant role in triggering gout attacks.
+Certain substances in medications and foods can raise uric acid levels in the blood, increasing the risk of gout attacks.
+Diuretics like Lasix® and hydrochlorothiazide, used to treat high blood pressure and fluid retention, can heighten the likelihood of gout attacks.
+Aspirin can also raise uric acid levels and exacerbate gout attacks.

 Foods with high purine levels also increase uric acid levels in the blood.